jwharm/java-gi/README.md

 The bindings are still under active development and have not been thoroughly tested yet.
 The most notable issues and missing features are currently:
 * Java does not support unsigned data types.
 You might encounter issues when native code returns, for example, a `guint`.
-* You cannot create custom GObject interfaces yet.
+* You cannot create custom GType interfaces yet.
+* You cannot create custom signals yet.
 * The generator has not been tested yet on different Linux distributions or GTK versions.
+* There are a few places where the generator assumes a 64-bit Linux platform, specifically in the naming scheme of libraries, and because the size of `glong` is assumed to be equal to the size of a (64-bit) Java `long`.
 * While running the gradle build script, a large number of warnings occur during javadoc generation.
 These are safe to ignore.
 * Return values of nested arrays (like Gio `g_desktop_app_info_search`) aren't supported yet.